Being an async tech editor lets me wring the most value out of my time.

 It’s not essential, but it’s helpful to have a relationship with your writers.
 That means making an effort to establish human connection across the asynchronous-divide.
 I like to use any tool I can to be friendly, show my personality and establish rapport with my writers.
 By tool, I mean software that allows for conversation and connection to happen: Slack, Discord, email, Asana, Twitter, you name it.

 A lot has been written about working remote and async.
-GitLab is famously all-remote and they have some useful information in their handbook.
+Check out the Async Toolkit from Twist for a list of tools.
+GitLab is famously all-remote and they have some useful information in their handbook about async culture and behavior.

 “Asynchronous work encourages thoughtfulness and intentionality”—Gitlab